Impact Wrestling Rebellion (2020)

-The 2020 Rebellion was a professional wrestling event produced by Impact Wrestling and the second event in the Rebellion chronology.
+The 2020 Rebellion was a professional wrestling television special produced by Impact Wrestling and the second event in the Rebellion chronology.
 The event was initially slated to air live on pay-per-view on April 19, 2020, but due to the COVID-19 pandemic, the event was moved to a closed set at Skyway Studios in Nashville, Tennessee.
 It was taped between April 8–10, 2020 and was broadcast on April 21 and 28 as a two-part special episode for the company's weekly television program, Impact!.

 The event comprised a total of nine matches, with five occurring on the April 21 broadcast and four on April 28.
 In the main event of the April 21 broadcast, Ken Shamrock defeated Sami Callihan by technical knockout in an unsanctioned match, while in the main event of the April 28 broadcast, Moose defeated Hernandez and Michael Elgin in a three-way match.
 After the match, Moose declared himself the TNA World Heavyweight Champion, though was not officially recognized as such until February 23, 2021.